 Last Updated on

-Bert Parks sang “There She Is, Miss America” as a newly crowned beauty sashayed down the catwalk, and even the astounding Diving Horses had their moment of fame (before the ASPCA completely harnessed that breathtaking act).
-Atlantic City became tarnished by corruption (see “Boardwalk Empire”) and got even seedier when the casinos moved in during the late 1970’s.
+Bert Parks sang “There She Is, Miss America” as a newly crowned beauty sashayed down the catwalk.
+And even the astounding Diving Horses had their moment of fame (before the ASPCA completely harnessed that breathtaking act).
+Atlantic City became tarnished by corruption and got even seedier when the casinos moved in during the late 1970’s.

-Yes, there are still some unappealing parts of town, and some large casinos have shuttered, but The Miss America Pageant has returned from L.A., major celebs are headlining again, sections of the city are gentrifying, and the boardwalk is still very much intact.
+Yes, there are still some unappealing parts of town, and some large casinos have shuttered, but The Miss America Pageant is still headquartered here, major celebs are headlining again, sections of the city are gentrifying, and the boardwalk is still very much intact.

 Things to Do in Atlantic City

-TRANSPORT: Jitney.
 No need to drive in AC.
 Short busses will transport you to both the Boardwalk (most casinos) or Marina (Borgata) side.
 Just be sure to get on the right one. $2.25 per ride, $2.00 for”Frequent Rider” program.
 Exact change or ticket required.